home > web hosts > freehostia

 a.
 Move the cursor to the location within the HTML that you would like to insert your email form.

 b.
 Paste the form HTML into the Window (Edit > Paste, or CTRL+V, or Right Click and Select Paste).
-If you do not have your form code created and copied, please read this tutorial to learn how to do so.

 c.
-Click
+Click Save and Close

 Open a web browser and go to the web page containing your form.
 Fill out the form and press the submit button to test it.